Cost of Living in Sweden for Indian Students in 2026

 Understanding Currency, Payment Options, and Budgeting in Sweden

-As a highly digitalised nation, Sweden offers a variety of payment methods for everyday transactions, both online and offline.
-Budgeting properly is also essential to ensure you can cover living expenses such as housing, food, and transportation while saving for any unforeseen costs.
+Budgeting properly is essential to ensure you can cover housing, food, and transport while saving for any unforeseen costs.

 Cost of Living in Sweden: Accommodation Costs